Crux: Stars

+Lacaille gave 13 stars Bayer designations Alpha through Lambda in 1756 and labelled two stars as Alpha and Theta.
+In 1879, Benjamin Gould added Mu Crucis (Mu^{1} and Mu^{2}) as he felt the stars were bright enough to warrant their names.

 Within the constellation's borders, 49 stars are brighter than or equal to apparent magnitude 6.5.
 (Note: Objects of magnitude 6.5 are among the faintest visible to the unaided eye in suburban-rural transition night skies.)
 The four main stars that form the asterism are Alpha, Beta, Gamma, and Delta Crucis.